 At 58 I started the Rebels at Work movement with Carmen Medina, wrote a book, and found passion and love in helping every day people challenge complacency and learn how to get their positive ideas heard.

 At 60 I kept hearing people say how hard it was to deal with the barrage of constant change and ridiculous demands at work.
 I didn't know how to help them, nor did I want to dish out pseudo-puff advice.
 I earned a certificate in Positive Psychology to understand the science of behavior change and resiliency.

 I have learned.
 I have learned.
 I keep learning.

-My courage is speaking the truth -- to myself and others.
+My courage is speaking the truth.

 "Official" places of learning

 - University of New Hampshire